 - Trekking Map for Annapurna Region

 - Personal bar bill, travel insurance/International airfare/Domestic airfare.

 - Items of personal expenses such as alcoholic drinks, cold drinks, laundry, tips etc.

 - Nepal entry visa fee US$ 40 (duration 30 days from date of issue)- Available at Royal Nepalese Embassies and Royal Nepalese Consulates abroad or on arrival at Tribhuvan International Airport in Kathmandu.

 - Sight seeing tour and All the entrance fees of temple in Kathmandu and Pokhara Valley

-- All the meals during the trek ( Allow US$ 200.00 per person for trekking)
+- All the meals and drinks during the trek ( Allow US$ 22-25 per person per day for trekking)